ultrox/tailwind/readme.md

 ## Buttons
 - Make sure Click target of button is [bigger](https://youtu.be/YY2IM7tMEh4?t=1243)
 - [Remove outline](https://youtu.be/YY2IM7tMEh4?t=1398) & make give visual cue when tab to it
+* Use flex inside button if you add [span inside](https://stackoverflow.com/questions/35464067/flexbox-not-working-on-button-or-fieldset-elements/35466231#35466231)

 ## Form Elements:
 - Two form element in the [row - using -mx-2](https://youtu.be/YY2IM7tMEh4?t=3069)